mlenzen/collections-extended/README.rst

 RangeMap
 	A mapping from ranges (of numbers/dates/etc) IndexedDict
-	A mapping that keeps insertion order and allows acces by index.
+	A mapping that keeps insertion order and allows access by index.

 :Author: Michael Lenzen
 :Copyright: 2018 Michael Lenzen